Twist and Measure: Characterizing the Effective Radius of Strings and Bundles under Twisting Contraction: Effective Twist Radii

 \section{Effective Twist Radii}

 The effective twist radii collected in Table~\ref{config_info} serve to describe the contraction behavior for small twist angles via Eq.~(\ref{eq:theory}), and for somewhat larger twist angles via Eq.~(\ref{eq:L2vQ2VolExtCor}).
 But what sets their values?
-We use the monofilament results to build intuition due to its well-defined geometrical structure, by contrast with braided strings, and its strongest adherence to ideality.
-As outlined in the introduction, much of the literature suggests that radius of contraction in the double-stranded case, $r_{2}$, should equal the geometrical radius, $r_{g}$.
-For the monofilament we used, $r_{g}=0.205$~mm, however, our fit value $r_{02}=0.249$~mm is larger by more than $20\%$.
-Seeking to understand the disagreement between these values, we found the radius of gyration to be a useful length scale.
-The radius of gyration defines the radius of a ring with the same mass and moment of inertia as an object of arbitrary dimension.
+We again focus on the monofilament results to build intuition.
+Whereas the other strings in this paper present idiosyncratic behavior based on braid and material properties, the monofilament retains a well-defined geometrical structure and has the strongest adherence to ideality.
+As outlined in the introduction, much of the literature suggests that radius of contraction in the double-stranded case, $r_{2}$, should equal the Euclidean radius, $r_{E}$.
+For the monofilament we used, $r_{E}=0.205$~mm, however, our fit value $r_{02}=0.249$~mm is larger by more than $20\%$.
+To summarize our fitting results for twist radii, we find empirically that the radius of gyration is a useful length scale.
+The radius of gyration defines the radius of a ring with the same mass and moment of inertia as an object of arbitrary dimension, and is illustrated for single-, double-, triple-, and seven-stranded bundles in Fig.~\ref{fgr:GeomExp}.
 This length scale could extend the notion in literature of a radius below which strands do not contribute to twisting by continuously defining that threshold.
-We also find excellent agreement in experiment; for the double-stranded monofilament $r_{gyr,2} = 1.22r_{g} = 0.251$~mm a close match to our fit value of $r_{02}=0.248$~mm.
-This formulation also allows us to extend a prediction to the single-stranded case, where $r_{gyr,1} = 0.707r_{g} = 0.145$~mm, within $.01$~mm of the value we found.
+We also find excellent agreement in experiment; for the double-stranded monofilament $r_{g2} = 1.22r_{E} = 0.251$~mm a close match to our fit value of $r_{02}=0.248$~mm.
+This formulation also allows us to extend a prediction to the single-stranded case, where $r_{g1} = 0.707r_{E} = 0.145$~mm, within $.01$~mm of the value we found.
 Interestingly, Gaponov \textit{et al.}\cite{Gaponov2013} noted this same phenomenon, finding the single stranded radius is $\approx 0.7$ times the geometric radius, matching the prediction from the radius of gyration.